ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/01_sequencing_physics.md

 Unlike Illumina, neither platform uses reversible terminators or cluster amplification: PacBio reads a single molecule in real time as a polymerase traverses it, while Oxford Nanopore measures disruptions in ionic current as DNA threads through a protein pore.
 Both produce reads in the kilobase-to-megabase range, which makes them uniquely suited for resolving repetitive regions, phasing haplotypes, detecting structural variants, and sequencing full-length isoforms without the ambiguity introduced by read assembly.
 The trade-off is a higher per-base error rate and cost compared to Illumina short reads, which is why long-read platforms are typically used for specific applications rather than as a general replacement for short-read sequencing.

 For most transcriptomic, epigenomic, and standard variant-calling workflows covered in this repository, short-read Illumina sequencing remains the practical and cost-effective standard.

-## Patterned Flow Cells

-In earlier systems (MiSeq, HiSeq), DNA fragments bind to the flow cell at random.
-As bridge amplification occurs, clusters can grow too close to each other, leading to fluorescence overlapping, and thereby causing the camera to fail to distinguish the two signals.
-To overcome this challenge, a limiting dilution of sample is used, leading to random occupancy governed by Poisson statistics, and thereby reducing the possibility that two different DNA fragments "land" too close.
-However, this also leads to a big part of the flow cell being empty, limiting sequencing efficiency.

-Modern high-throughput machines (NovaSeq) use **patterned flow cells** where billions of nanowells are distributed on the glass at exact intervals.
-This allows the sequencer to know exactly where every cluster should be, maximizing the number of reads that can be obtained from a single slide.
-To ensure each nanowell contains only one unique DNA fragment, Illumina uses **ExAmp kinetics**.
-The reagents are designed so that the moment the first DNA molecule enters a well, it replicates so fast that it fills the entire volume of the well instantly.
-This high-speed cloning physically crowds out and excludes any other DNA molecules from entering.

 ## Technical Challenges